-- The Precinct, located in Brisbane's Fortitude Valley, brings together Queensland startups, incubators, investors and mentors under the one roof.
+- The Precinct, located in Brisbane's Fortitude Valley, brings together Queensland start-ups, incubators, investors and mentors under one roof.
 The Precinct is one of Queensland’s largest innovation hubs.

 - WA Data Science Innovation Hub ensures WA remains at the forefront of the digital revolution by increasing the uptake, education, training and awareness of data science.

 Australia is investing heavily in research and development (R&D) with overall spending growing by 7% per year since 2001.
-Australia’s annual gross domestic expenditure on research and development (GERD) reached A$34 billion in 2018–19.
+Australia’s annual gross domestic expenditure on research and development (GERD) reached A$35.6 billion in 2019–20.
 This places Australia alongside the UK, Singapore and France as one of the highest spenders on R&D.

 R&D investment and partnerships have already delivered value for Australia, including: